1. Examples

 Dear Mr. Kallteith,

-Fluency in four oriental languages has ensured me a varied career, both in commercial and governmental settings.
-I spent ten years working with the U.S. Government as an attache in Hong Kong and on my move back to Washington I am seeking employment in the state department as an interpreter and translator.|
+Fluency in four Asian languages has ensured me a varied career, both in commercial and governmental settings.
+I spent ten years working with the U.S. Government as an attache in Hong Kong and upon my move back to Washington, I am seeking employment in the state department as an interpreter and translator.

 I have high-level bilateral interpreting experience, have participated in over 40 missions and trade visits to the Far East and am deeply aware of the cultural issues that sometimes occur in U.S. – Far East communication.
-I help to fill in the gaps of what has not been said in the sometimes overly formal diplomatic language.
+I help to fill in the gaps of what has not been said in sometimes overly-formal diplomatic language.
 I won an award for my transcreation work of the recent cultural roadmap strategy and have translated over 750,000 words of government documents and correspondence.

-My previous boss is currently working at the department and is happy to offer an internal recommendation.
+My previous boss is currently working in the department and is happy to offer an internal recommendation.
 She alerted me to the possibility of the role, and I would be delighted to come in for an interview to find out more.

 Sincerely,